SoDevLog/PyTrading/README.md

 - [Trading Platform's Release notes](https://www.trading-et-data-analyses.com/p/notes-de-publication.html)

-# Get a free trial licence
+# Get a free trial license

 We need customers or partners to develop the Community of python traders and continue to develop of the platform.

-By sending an email to : [contact@sodevlog.com](mailto:contact@sodevlog.com?subject=My%20licences%20trading%20in%20python)
+By sending an email to : [plateforme@sodevlog.com](mailto:plateforme@sodevlog.com?subject=My%20license%20trading%20in%20python)

 you'll get a **free license for 10 days**.

 If you include helpful feedback in your email, you may be able to get a more days license.

-# Get your licence
+# Get your license

 After the trial period you will need to get a license to continue using the platform.